Deaf Studies Terms

 - a word-by-word translation of a spoken language.
 In education, teachers sometimes speak and sign at the same time to teach children the spoken language in a visual way.
 To transmit the exact surface structure of a spoken sentence (instead of its meaning) - for example to sign articles, function words and affixes and suffixes - artificial and usually cumbersome signs have been invented.
 This is not sign language, but an artificial, and for sign language users unnatural code, usually called 'signed English', 'signed French', etc.

-- a letter-by-letter spelling of words.
+- a letter-by-letter spelling of words with the hands.
 Letter-by-letter spelling is called fingerspelling and is used for instance for names.